 Standard Oyster Card versus Visitor Oyster Card

 Fees.
-First, in terms of fees, the blue standard Oyster card has a refundable £5 deposit that you can have refunded when you are done with it.
+First, in terms of fees, the blue standard Oyster card has a £5 deposit.
+Until 2020 you could claim this back when you were done with the card.
+From 2020, this £5 is added to the card as credit one year after activation and can no longer be refunded.
 The Visitor Oyster card has a non-refundable £5 activation fee.

 NOTE: The Visitor Oyster card activation fee changed from £3 to £5 beginning September 17, 2017.

 Discounts and offers.
 The Visitor Oyster card is designed for travelers to London and the card can be used to obtain a number of discounts throughout the city on food, shopping, attractions, theatre tickets, and other London experiences.
-You can see a list of current Visitor Oyster Card discounts online.
+You can see a list of Visitor Oyster Card current discounts at the bottom of this page.
 The standard Oyster card does not have these perks or discounts.

 How to Buy an Oyster Card